stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

   All at once I began dreading to look at them as they passed.
 I saw the close moonlit space where they would surge by, and had curious thoughts about the irredeemable pollution of that space.
-They would perhaps be the worst of all Innsmouth types&mdash;something one would not care to remember.
+They would perhaps be the worst of all Innsmouth types--something one would not care to remember.

   The stench waxed overpowering, and the noises swelled to a bestial babel of croaking, baying, and barking without the least suggestion of human speech.
 Were these indeed the voices of my pursuers?
 Did they have dogs after all?
 So far I had seen none of the lower animals in Innsmouth.
-That flopping or pattering was monstrous&mdash;I could not look upon the degenerate creatures responsible for it.
+That flopping or pattering was monstrous--I could not look upon the degenerate creatures responsible for it.
 I would keep my eyes shut till the sounds receded toward the west.
-The horde was very close now&mdash;the air foul with their hoarse snarlings, and the ground almost shaking with their alien-rhythmed footfalls.
+The horde was very close now--the air foul with their hoarse snarlings, and the ground almost shaking with their alien-rhythmed footfalls.
 My breath nearly ceased to come, and I put every ounce of will power into the task of holding my eyelids down.